Board of Directors

 Peggy Chen is a youth engagement strategist, non-profit communications professional, and a community builder.
 She is experienced in diverse sectors, including international development and public education, facilitating youth programs focused on women and girls’ rights, community sustainability, cultural inclusion, and immigrant settlement and integration.
 Currently, she is a Youth Settlement Worker with the Richmond School District in Metro Vancouver, supporting newcomer high school students in their leadership development and integration into the community.
 Peggy received her Bachelor of Business Administration from Simon Fraser University, specializing in Marketing and Communications.
 She is an alumna of the Youth Ambassadors Program with Canada and a former RADIUS fellow on social innovation and entrepreneurship.
 Peggy first joined the YWCA movement in 2014 as a staff member of YWCA Metro Vancouver, before joining the Board of YWCA Canada in 2018.
 She is currently the co-chair of the Board’s Young Women’s Leadership Engagement Committee, and is passionate about amplifying young women’s voices in the movement.

 Susan Kennard was nominated to the YWCA Canada national board in 2016.
 She is a member of the Governance and International Cooperation committees.
 From 2009 – 2016 Susan was on the Board of Directors of YWCA Banff, the last 4 years as Board Chair.
 Susan was a member of YWCA Canada’s delegation to the 57th and 59th United Nations Commission on the Status of Women and also represented YWCA Canada as a delegate at the 2015 YWCA World Council in Bangkok Thailand.
 Susan lives in Banff and is on the management team for Parks Canada Banff Field Unit.
 Prior to that she was the Director and Executive Producer of the Banff New Media Institute at the Banff Centre for the Arts.
 She also worked for Dateline NBC New York, CBC Newsworld, CBC Radio and started her career in the campus/community radio sector at the local and then national level.
 Susan has an MA in communication for Development from the University of Malmö, Sweden, Graduate diploma in Communications Studies from Concordia University Montreal and a B.A. from the University of Regina.
+Susan is currently the Chair of the Board.

 Beth Lyons is Executive Director of the New Brunswick Women’s Council, New Brunswick’s independent public advisory agency on women’s equality.
 Previous to working with the council, Beth worked as Associate Director of YWCA Moncton.
 She worked primarily on youth, advocacy, and community engagement initiatives.
 She is also a volunteer member of YWCA Canada’s Board of Directors.
 Over the past 4 years, Beth volunteered with the Ontario-based collective femifesto to support the creation of a media guide to reporting on sexual violence, Use the Right Words.
 She also serves as a community member on St. Thomas University’s Research Ethics Board.
 Beth holds a Bachelor of Art (Honours) from Acadia University in English and Theatre Studies; her thesis focused on cultural studies and feminist theory.
 She is an alumni of the Governor General’s Canadian Leadership Conference and 21 Inc Atlantic Canadian leadership program.